pystander/Simple-ML/README.md

 # Simple-ML
-Simple and minimal Python implementation of Machine Learning algorithms.
+Simple and minimal Python implementation of Machine Learning algorithms and models.

 ## Getting Started
 You can clone this repository to your computer.